-Romania: New combined installed capacity power plant to be constructed9.
-September 2020. / SEE Energy News
+Romania: New combined installed capacity power plant to be constructed, SEE Energy News

 Romanian Minister of Economy and Energy Virgil Popescu said on the matter, that Romania is trying to integrate the production of solar or wind energy with the production of green hydrogen, together with the production of gas-based electricity.